The College Football Playoff’s championship game is upon us.

 Matt Leinart, QB, USC, 2004

-USC won its second-straight national title as Leinart threw for 332 yards and a Heisman-bowl-record five touchdown passes in the Trojans’ 55-19 walloping of Oklahoma in the BCS title game.
+USC won its second-straight national title as Leinart threw for 332 yards and a then-Heisman-bowl-record five touchdown passes in the Trojans’ 55-19 walloping of Oklahoma in the BCS title game.

 Mark Ingram, RB, Alabama, 2009